Rancho Cordova, California: Education

 Rancho Cordova students are served by four different school districts and 21 post-secondary schools that provide a broad spectrum of learning opportunities.

-The majority of schools are in the Folsom-Cordova Unified School District that has three high schools: Cordova High School, Walnutwood High School, and Kinney High School.
-Two elementary schools and one high school in the Sacramento Unified School District serve students in the western portion of Rancho Cordova, and students in the recently developed Sunrise Boulevard and Douglas Road area are served by Elk Grove Unified School District.
-A small number of students attend schools in the San Juan Unified School District.
+The largest portion of the city's area is in the Folsom-Cordova Unified School District, which has three high schools: Cordova High School, Walnutwood High School, and Kinney High School.

+Other portions are in the Elk Grove Unified School District and the Sacramento Unified School District.
+Two elementary schools and one high school in Sacramento USD serve students in the western portion of Rancho Cordova, and students in the recently developed Sunrise Boulevard and Douglas Road area are served by Elk Grove USD.

+A small number of students attend schools in the San Juan Unified School District, which does not cover any territory of Rancho Cordova.

 Data on the educational status of Rancho Cordovans shows that approximately 85% of residents 25 years or older have a high school education and 22% of residents hold some type of college or post-secondary school degree.
 In Sacramento County, 85% of residents 25 years or older have a high school education and 28% of residents hold some type of college or post-secondary school degree.
 In California, 80% of residents 25 years or older have a high school education and 30% of residents hold some type of college or post-secondary school degree.